Decawave/mynewt-dw1000-core/README.md

 #
 -->

-# DW1000 mynewt driver
+# DW1000 mynewt OS driver

 ## Overview

-This distribution contains the device driver model for the dw1000 UWB transceiver within the mynewt-OS.
+This distribution contains the device driver model for the dw1000 IR-UWB transceiver within the mynewt-OS.
 The driver includes hardware abstraction layers, low-level MAC, Ranging Services and raw-lwip stacks.
 The dw1000 driver and mynewt-OS combination to create a hardware and architecture agnostic platform for IoT Location Based Services.
 Augmented this with the newtmgt management tools to create a powerful environment and deploying large-scale distributions within IoT and beyond.
 The newt management tool uses a repo methodology for package management.
 The driver contained herein becomes a dependent repo for any DW1000 related project and is automatically included in projects as required––the https://github.com/devawave/mynewt-dw1000-apps showcase this relationship.

 This reps also contains the board support package (BSP) for the Decawave dwm1001 module and dwm1001-dev kit.
 The dwm1001 includes a nrf52832 and the dw1000 transceiver.
 The dwm1001-dev is a breakout board that supports a Seggar OB-JLink interface with RTT support.
 The mynewt build environment provides a clean interface for maintaining BSP, and the contained dwm1001 BSP can serve as a template for other dw1000 enabled platforms.
 The dwm1001-dev and the driver contain herein provide a clean out-of-the-box experience for UWB Location Based Services.